dparson55/NRFLite/README.md

 ## NRFLite
 Arduino nRF24L01+ library with the goal of being easy to operate.
-You can send any size of data packet (up to 32 bytes), with or without acknowledgment, send back any size of acknowledgment packet, all without having having to manage the various radio settings, TX and RX pipes, or FIFO buffers.
+You can send any size of data packet (up to 32 bytes), with or without acknowledgment, and send back any size of acknowledgment packet, all without having having to manage the various radio settings, TX and RX pipes, or FIFO buffers.

 ### Features